-The Treeline Master Plan proposes an urban trail that will provide safe, non-motorized travel through portions of the City and that connects with the county-wide Border-to-Border (B2B) Trail and the state-wide Iron Belle Trail.
+The Treeline Master Plan proposes an urban trail that will provide safe, non-motorized travel to many of Ann Arbor's cultural and recreational sites and connect with the county-wide Border-to-Border (B2B) Trail and the state-wide Iron Belle Trail.

 The City is now working with the Treeline Conservancy (formerly Allen Creek Greenway Conservancy) and other partners to move the Plan and coordinating projects towards realization.
 To help ensure the project moves forward as a cooperative effort, on February 19, 2019 City Council approved to engage in a Collaborative Agreement with the Treeline Conservancy.